Goldman Sachs Maintains RH - (RH) Sell Recommendation

 What is the Fund Sentiment?

-There are 837 funds or institutions reporting positions in RH -.
-This is an increase of 29 owner(s) or 3.59% in the last quarter.
-Average portfolio weight of all funds dedicated to RH is 0.35%, an increase of 14.39%.
-Total shares owned by institutions decreased in the last three months by 13.29% to 20,731K shares.
-The put/call ratio of RH is 1.06, indicating a bearish outlook.
+There are 830 funds or institutions reporting positions in RH -.
+This is an increase of 13 owner(s) or 1.59% in the last quarter.
+Average portfolio weight of all funds dedicated to RH is 0.34%, a decrease of 2.45%.
+Total shares owned by institutions decreased in the last three months by 13.08% to 20,770K shares.
+The put/call ratio of RH is 1.04, indicating a bearish outlook.

 What are Other Shareholders Doing?